Who Can File Bankruptcy?

 Can Bankruptcy Discharge All Kinds of Debt?

-- Debt for personal injury to another person or damage to another individual's property.
-Ask attorney about this.
+Debt for personal injury to another person or damage to another individual's property.
+Ask the attorney about this.

 Individuals can keep certain types of property under exemptions.
 The exact property depends on your state's law.
 They often include the following.
 Unless you have some very expensive property, most if not all of your property will be exempt from the trustee taking and selling it.